catalogfi/garden.js/packages/react-hooks/README.md

 # @gardenfi/react-hooks

-The `@gardenfi/react-hooks` package provides React hooks and context providers for integrating Garden.fi's cross-chain atomic swap functionality into React applications.
-It includes a context provider for global state management and hooks that provide a unified interface for quote retrieval and atomic swap execution.
-The package handles automatic cleanup of subscriptions and provides real-time updates for order status changes.
+The `@gardenfi/react-hooks` package provides React hooks and context providers for integrating cross-chain atomic swap functionality into React applications.
+It includes a global context provider for state management and hooks that offer a unified interface for retrieving quotes and executing atomic swaps.
+The package automatically manages subscription cleanup and delivers real-time updates on order status changes.

 ## Installation